Python: Naming Styles 命名风格Python: Naming Styles 命名风格Python: Naming Styles 命名风格Python: Naming Styles 命名风格

 generally better to append a single trailing underscore rather than

 use an abbreviation or spelling corruption.
-Thus class_ is better
+Thus class_

-than clss.
+.
 (Perhaps better is to avoid such clashes by using a

 synonym.)